Carbonate compensation depth: Variations in value of the CCD

-At the present time the CCD in the Pacific Ocean is about 4200–4500 metres except beneath the equatorial upwelling zone, where the CCD is about 5000 m.
+At present, the CCD in the Pacific Ocean is about 4200–4500 m, except beneath the equatorial upwelling zone, where the CCD is about 5000 m.
 In the temperate and tropical Atlantic Ocean the CCD is at approximately 5000 m.
-In the Indian Ocean it is intermediate between the Atlantic and the Pacific at approximately 4300 meters.
-The variation in the depth of the CCD largely results from the length of time since the bottom water has been exposed to the surface; this is called the "age" of the water mass.
+In the Indian Ocean it is intermediate between the Atlantic and the Pacific at approximately 4300 m.
+The variation in CCD depth largely results from the time since the bottom water was last exposed to the surface; this is called the "age" of the water mass.
 Thermohaline circulation determines the relative ages of the water in these basins.
-Because organic material, such as fecal pellets from copepods, sink from the surface waters into deeper water, deep water masses tend to accumulate dissolved carbon dioxide as they age.
+Because organic material, such as faecal pellets from copepods, sinks from surface waters into deeper waters, deep-water masses tend to accumulate dissolved carbon dioxide with time.
 The oldest water masses have the highest concentrations of and therefore the shallowest CCD.
-The CCD is relatively shallow in high latitudes with the exception of the North Atlantic and regions of Southern Ocean where downwelling occurs.
-This downwelling brings young, surface water with relatively low concentrations of carbon dioxide into the deep ocean, depressing the CCD.
+The CCD is relatively shallow at high latitudes, with the exception of the North Atlantic and regions of the Southern Ocean where downwelling occurs.
+This downwelling brings young surface water with relatively low carbon dioxide concentrations into the deep ocean, increasing the CCD depth.

-In the geological past the depth of the CCD has shown significant variation.
-In the Cretaceous through to the Eocene the CCD was much shallower globally than it is today; due to intense volcanic activity during this period atmospheric concentrations were much higher.
-Higher concentrations of resulted in a higher partial pressure of over the ocean.
-This greater pressure of atmospheric leads to increased dissolved in the ocean mixed surface layer.
-This effect was somewhat moderated by the deep oceans' elevated temperatures during this period.
-In the late Eocene the transition from a greenhouse to an icehouse Earth coincided with a deepened CCD.
+Over the geologic time, the depth of the CCD has varied considerably.
+From the Cretaceous through the Eocene, the CCD was much shallower globally than it is today; due to intense volcanic activity during this period, atmospheric concentrations were much higher.
+The higher atmospheric concentrations of resulted in a higher partial pressure of over the ocean, which led to increased dissolved in the ocean's mixed surface layer.
+This effect was somewhat mitigated by the elevated temperatures in the deep oceans during this period.
+In the late Eocene, the transition from a greenhouse to an icehouse Earth coincided with a deepened CCD.

-John Murray investigated and experimented on the dissolution of calcium carbonate and was first to identify the carbonate compensation depth in oceans.
+John Murray investigated and experimented on the dissolution of calcium carbonate and was the first to identify the carbonate compensation depth in oceans.

 Climate change impacts

-Increasing atmospheric concentration of from combustion of fossil fuels are causing the CCD to rise, with zones of downwelling first being affected.
-Ocean acidification, which is also caused by increasing carbon dioxide concentrations in the atmosphere, will increase such dissolution and shallow the carbonate compensation depth on timescales of tens to hundreds of years.
+Increasing atmospheric concentration of from the combustion of fossil fuels is causing the CCD to rise, with zones of downwelling first being affected.
+Ocean acidification, which is also driven by rising atmospheric carbon dioxide concentrations, will enhance such dissolution and shallow the carbonate compensation depth over timescales of tens to hundreds of years.

 Sedimentary ooze

-On the sea floors above the carbonate compensation depth, the most commonly found ooze is calcareous ooze; on the sea floors below the carbonate compensation depth, the most commonly found ooze is siliceous ooze.
+On the sea floors above the carbonate compensation depth, the most common ooze is calcareous ooze; on the sea floors below the carbonate compensation depth, the most common ooze is siliceous ooze.
 While calcareous ooze mostly consists of Rhizaria, siliceous ooze mostly consists of Radiolaria and diatoms.